ACF

 Next Steps and Contact

 The National Environment Agency (NEA) is the responsible agency.
-Stakeholders should provide written comments by 7 November 2025 per the contact details in the WTO TBT notice.
-Final adoption and entry-into-force dates will be confirmed by Government Gazette notice ahead of the 2027/2028 milestones.
+Stakeholders are invited to provide written comments by 7 November 2025 via the contact details in the WTO TBT notification.
+Final adoption and entry-into-force dates will be confirmed in the Government Gazette before the 2027/2028 milestones.

 We acknowledge that the above information has been compiled from World Trade Organization.